February 19, 2015

-What to know about protecting your pets from coyotes
+What you need to know about protecting your pets and community cats from coyotes

 Many people assume that coyotes don't live in suburban or urban neighborhoods because they don't see them.
 But that assumption can be dangerous for your animal companions.

 Coyotes typically hunt small mammals such as mice, voles, and rabbits.
 If given the opportunity, they will also make a meal of a cat, tame or feral.